Morning Note: Market news and an update from Glencore

 Glencore is a vertically integrated commodities business, with a strong position in the production of copper, coal, nickel, zinc, cobalt, and precious metals, and a unique marketing business which markets and distributes commodities sourced from internal production and third-party producers to industrial consumers.
 The group’s strategy is to own large-scale, long-life, low-cost Tier 1 assets.

-Following consultation with its shareholders, Glencore has decided to retain its coal and carbon steel materials business rather than demerger it.
-The company believes the expected cash generative capacity of the business significantly enhances the quality of the overall portfolio, by commodity and geography, and broadens the company’s ability to fund its strong portfolio of copper growth options as well as accelerate shareholder returns.
-The company will continue to oversee the responsible decline of its thermal coal operations in line with its current targets.
+Glencore’s 77% interest in Teck’s steelmaking coal business (EVR) complements existing production in Australia, Colombia, and South Africa.
+Following consultation with its shareholders, Glencore is retaining its coal and carbon steel materials business.
+The company believes the cash generative capacity of the business significantly enhances the quality of the overall portfolio, by commodity and geography, and broadens the company’s ability to fund the growth of its copper portfolio as well as accelerate shareholder returns.
+Management sees potential upside through synergies as the EVR assets are integrated into the portfolio.

 Previous